How an Earthquake Triggers a Tsunami and What You Should Do

 • A loud ocean roar: A sound like a train or a jet engine coming from the ocean.

-If you experience any of these natural tsunami warnings, evacuate immediately.
-Do not wait for an official tsunami warning.
+If you experience any of these signs, evacuate immediately.
+Do not wait for an official warning.

 Phase 2: Survive During the Event